Kevin McDougal (running back)

-Kevin John McDougal (born May 18, 1977) is an American former professional football running back who played two seasons with the Indianapolis Colts of the National Football League (NFL).
+Kevin John McDougal (born May 18, 1977) is an American former professional football player who was a running back for two seasons with the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Colorado State Rams.

 Early life

 Kevin John McDougal was born on May 18, 1977, in Denver, Colorado.
 He attended Arvada West High School in Arvada, Colorado.

 College career

 McDougal played for the Colorado State Rams from 1996 to 1999.
 In 1999, he was named the Mountain West offensive player of the year and scholar-athlete of the year by the National Football Foundation and Hall of Fame.
 He also played in the Hula Bowl and was named to three all-conference teams.
 He was inducted into the Colorado State University Sports Hall of Fame in 2012.

 Professional career

 After going undrafted in the 2000 NFL draft, McDougal signed with the Indianapolis Colts on April 28.
 He played in six games for the Colts during the 2000 season, posting two solo tackles and one assisted tackle, before being placed on injured reserve on November 28, 2000.
 He was released on September 1, 2001, and signed to the team's practice squad two days later.
 McDougal was promoted to the active roster on September 30 and played in the Week 3 game against the New England Patriots before being released on October 1.
 He was later re-signed by the Colts on November 3 and appeared in eight more games that year, totaling 17 carries for 48 yards, one reception for ten yards, 16 kick returns for 362 yards, one two-point conversion, two solo tackles, and one assisted tackle.
 He was placed on the waived-injured list by the Colts on September 1, 2002.